josh-allen-sigma/lmnh_data_pipeline/README.md

 It is not necessary to enter any cli arguments to run the script unless you want to modify one of the cli inputs as explained in CLI.

+### Tableau Dashboard
+PNGs of the wireframe dashboard concepts and the actual Tableau dashboards can be found in the Dashboard directory.

 ### Terraform Setup
 The terraform resources including security groups, an ec2 instance and an rds were set up using the main scripts in the ec2_terraform_config and rds_terraform_config files.